 Instrumentation and sound design

-Using stock samples and loops is dangerous.
+Using unaltered stock samples and loops is usually a bad idea.
 There are a lot of cliched sounds in music, especially in the world of synths.
 If you’re going to use a preset from a DAW, please at least modify it to best fit the mood and atmosphere of your piece.
-Playing an angry bass riff and graceful piano melody at the same time (for example) can come across as jarring.
+Playing an angry bass riff and graceful piano melody at the same time (for example) can be disorienting.
 Also, using inauthentic string, guitar, or brass samples will lose you some points.
 Humanizing these instruments can help, but sometimes you’re better off replacing these instruments with something that’s meant to sound synthetic anyway.

 Emotion, atmosphere, and catchiness